suren-m/cw/labs/02_kubernetes/04_deployments.md

 2. Update the image used by 'cw-app' to use version `2.0`

-There are two ways to do this:
+There are two ways to do this: (choose one you feel comfortable for now)

 * Command-line approach
     ```bash